brunabkrebs/Calcium_Signaling_Analysis_After_Suite2p/README.md

-# Calcium_Signaling_Astrocytes
+# Calcium_Signaling_Analysis
 Developed on 01/15/2019.

-Pipeline written in MATLAB to analyze Calcium Signaling data from astrocytes.
-I first proccess the imaging data using an open-source software Suite2p, and use the output from it as the input for this pipeline.
+Pipeline written in MATLAB to analyze Calcium Signaling video data acquired from live awake mice, using a two-photon microscope.
+I first proccess the imaging data using the open-source software Suite2p, and use the output from it as the input for this pipeline.

 Output:
 - Find and plot spikes and its characteristics (amplitudes, locations, widths, prominences)